Moxirboy/Doctor_Who/README.md

 ## Introduction

 Curify is a powerful application built with Golang that helps you manage and organize your data seamlessly.
-This readme provides instructions on how to set up and run the Curify app on your local environment.
+This readme provides instructions on how to set up and run the Curify app on your local environment. link to IOS app :[Link](https://docs.google.com/presentation/d/1RS86pYOlZsh2gHMsRMj2M21ZYzeENN5Izh0R2cPrK3Q/edit?usp=drive_link).

 ## Prerequisites